Instant Pot Bang Bang Shrimp Pasta

 Instructions

-- Add garlic, paprika, and olive oil. cook for about 1 minute.
+- Add minced garlic, paprika, and olive oil to the pot.
+Cook for about 1 minute until fragrant.

-- Break pasta in half and place in the pot.
+- Break the spaghetti pasta in half and place it in the pot.

-- Pour 3 cups water over the top.
+- Pour 3 cups of water over the pasta.

-- Place on top of your pasta right in the pot.
+- Place the foil-wrapped shrimp on top of the pasta in the pot.

-- Place on manual High pressure for 4 minutes.
+- Close the Instant Pot lid and set it to manual High pressure for 4 minutes.

-- While pasta is cooking prepare the sauce by mixing together all ingredients for the sauce.
+- While the pasta is cooking, prepare the sauce by mixing together all ingredients until well combined.

 Recommended Products